Local moving companies in Missouri

 Other considerations when moving to Des Moines, IA

 - State licensing: When moving within Iowa, make sure to hire a company that is licensed by the Iowa Department of Transportation.
 Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means they’ve met minimum insurance and highway safety requirements.
-Double-check that your moving company is properly licensed before booking.
+Be sure to confirm your moving company is fully licensed before you book.

-- State regulator: You can verify your Iowa moving license on the official state regulator’s website, here.
+- State regulator: Verify your Iowa moving license on the state regulator’s website, here.

-- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
-This way, you can select your moving date and ensure your mail is forwarded to Iowa right on time.
+- Change of address: Make sure to submit your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, so your mail will be forwarded to Iowa right on time.
 Get started here.

-- Mover's insurance: Moving insurance requirements differ from state to state.
-Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
+- Mover’s insurance: Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.

 FAQ